gregory-bot/ride-chat-connect/README.md

-# WaziRide
+# Annex Mobility

 **WhatsApp and SMS Ride-Booking Infrastructure for Africa**

-WaziRide is a production-grade Python backend that enables ride booking entirely over WhatsApp and SMS — no mobile app required.
+Annex Mobility is a solution that enables ride booking entirely over WhatsApp and SMS.
 It is designed for markets where app abandonment, limited device storage, and high data costs create a structural barrier between users and ride-hailing services.

 ---